ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S18/costallocation3_slides.md

 | Costs beyond split-off point | (0.80)   |
 | Joint costs (from above)     | (2.00)   |
 | Profit (loss) per chicken    | \$(0.40) |

+Management decides that they were vegan all along and start selling cans of air from exotic locations.

 ### So what's wrong?